gpdowney/lightweightLSAT/docs/index.md

 - Circle back.
 Revisit pages you already read to see if there's any nuance you missed the first time.
 - Discard anything that doesn't help you.

-## This is version 0.5 of the guide.
+## This is version 0.6 of the guide.

-In other words, this is the fifth draft.
+In other words, this is the sixth draft.
 There's plenty of room to improve.

 And *you* can help improve it!